JanssenProject/jans/docs/casa/index.md

 - [2FA settings](./plugins/2fa-settings.md)
 - [BioID authentication](./plugins/bioid.md)

-## Gluu Flex Server integration
+## Janssen Server integration

-Gluu Flex Server relies on "interception scripts" to implement user authentication.
+Janssen Server relies on "interception scripts" to implement user authentication.
 Casa itself has an interception script which defines authentication logic and routes authentications to specific 2FA mechanisms which also have their own scripts.
-All scripts must be enabled in the Gluu Flex Server.
+All scripts must be enabled in the Janssen Server.

 ## User roles

-There are two types of users in Gluu Casa:
+There are two types of users in Jans Casa:

-- **Admin users**: Any user in the `Managers Group` in the Gluu Flex Server
+- **Admin users**: Janssen Server admin user

-- **Regular users**: Any user in the Gluu Flex Server
+- **Regular users**: Any user in the Janssen Server

 Admin users have access to the Casa [admin console](./administration/admin-console.md).
 All users can manage their 2FA credentials, as outlined in the [user guide](./user-guide.md).